DinoChiesa/Apigee-Example-Custom-Attributes/README.md

 [OAuthV2/VerifyAccessToken](https://cloud.google.com/apigee/docs/api-platform/reference/policies/oauthv2-policy#verifyaccesstoken).
 When
 that happens, Apigee checks the credential and maps it to one or more API Products.
 (In the simple case, an app is authorized for a single API Product, but Apigee allows apps to have access to more than one product via a single credential.)
 Then, Apigee checks that the current executing operation - using the REST model, this is a verb+path combination - is included within one of the API Products that is authorized for that credential.
 If not, then the request is rejected.

-In our example, for a `GET /contracts` request, the credential must be authorized for the viewer or admin product.
-For a `POST /contracts` request, the credential must be authorized for either creator or admin.
+Continuing the example from above, for a `GET /contracts` request, the credential must be authorized for a product that allows that operation on the given API Proxy.
+If not, the credential verification policy - VerifyAPIKey or VerifyAccessToken - will throw a fault and return an error.

 ## What Are Custom Attributes?